reem-shaikh/React/04-07/README.md

 # this function executed everutime the counter value is incremented and it also delays the execution of the counter two, when it doesnt even run  on the logic
     const isEven = () => {
       let i = 0
-# if we have a large value were checking againstt, its going to slow down the ternary condition given below
+# if we have a large value were checking against, its going to slow down the ternary condition given below
 # every time the state updates the component re-renders thats why the function is slow and in turn UI update is slow fr botht the counter one and counter two
      while (i < 2000000000) i++
        return counterOne % 2 === 0